• Skip to primary navigation

 Miller Flowers Greenhouse & Garden CenterGreenville

-We are two sisters (homeschool graduates) who own Miller Flowers, a greenhouse & garden center in Greenville, Ohio.
-We host groups of 10 or more at our business for a hands on learning experience.
-We give a behind the scenes tour about growing plants from seed, plugs, to plants ready to plant in the landscape.
+Miller Flowers, a greenhouse & garden center in Greenville, Ohio, hosts groups of 10 or more at the business for a hands on learning experience.
+They give a behind the scenes tour about growing plants from seed, plugs, to plants ready to plant in the landscape.
 Discover all the benefits that plants have to offer!
-We finish the field trip by planting a small container or another plant themed craft to take home.
-We are located close to Shawnee Prairie Reserve (hiking trails) and two parks with a spot to eat a packed lunch.
-Come see us!
+They finish the field trip by planting a small container or another plant themed craft to take home.
+Located close to Shawnee Prairie Reserve (hiking trails) and two parks with a spot to eat a packed lunch.

 Quail Hollow State ParkHartville